automerge/automerge/automerge-wasm/README.md

 ### Automerge Object Types

 Automerge WASM supports 3 object types.
 Maps, lists, and text.
 Maps are key value stores where the values can be any scalar type or any object type.
 Lists are numerically indexed sets of data that can hold any scalar or any object type.
-Text is numerically indexed sets of grapheme clusters.

 ```javascript
   import { create } from "automerge-wasm"